 The IRS learns of the deficiency when the lender sends it an IRS Form 1099C, which reports the forgiven debt as income to you.
 (To learn more about IRS Form 1099C, read Nolo's article Tax Consequences When a Creditor Writes Off or Settles a Debt.)

 No tax liability for some loans secured by your primary home.
 In the past, homeowners using short sales or deeds in lieu were required to pay tax on the amount of the forgiven debt.
-However, the new Mortgage Forgiveness Debt Relief Act of 2007 (H.R.
-3648) changes this for certain loans during the 2007 through 2017 tax years, as well as debt discharged in 2018 if there was a written agreement entered into in 2017.
+However, the Mortgage Forgiveness Debt Relief Act of 2007 (H.R.
+3648) changed this for certain loans during the 2007 through 2017 tax years, as well as debt discharged in 2018 if there was a written agreement entered into in 2017.

 The new law provides tax relief if your deficiency stems from the sale of your primary residence (the home that you live in).
 Here are the rules:

 The insolvency exception to tax liability.
 If you don't qualify for an exception under the Mortgage Forgiveness Debt Relief Act, you might still qualify for tax relief.
 If you can prove you were legally insolvent at the time of the short sale, you won't be liable for paying tax on the deficiency.